Resources for Current TSE Students

 A notice for students enrolling in either of GIS courses GEOG-ERSC 2090H Introduction to GIS (web-based) or ERSC-GEOG 3010H Fundamentals of Geographical Information Systems Analysis (offered remotely).
-These courses require use of ArcGIS software, and students are asked to set up the software on their own computer: 2090H is using ArcGIS Pro, while 3010H is using ArcGIS Desktop.
+These courses require use of ArcGIS software, and students are asked to set up the software on their own computer: 2090H uses ArcGIS Pro, while 3010H uses ArcGIS Desktop.
 Please visit the Computer Requirements for TSE GIS Courses page to learn more about the computer requirements, what computer hardware you need, and how to obtain and set up this software.

 Refer to the materials provided by the course instructor, including the course syllabus.
 If your course uses Blackboard then refer there for current course materials.
 Know that your course instructors are there to help you.
 Program staff are available to assist with technical and conceptual problems and course material, especially in the courses they each support, but also in other courses.

 The School of the Environment manages several teaching spaces, including ESC A202, A210, C202, C205, C111.3, and SC 207.
 Contact Program staff for availability.

 - Bata Library (Trent University)